 If you receive an unexpected message asking you to update your Adobe Flash Player, think twice before pressing the update button.
 This is an old strategy used by hackers to install malware on your computer.

-What is worse is that sometimes, the content of these fake update pop-ups is actually distributed¬†through¬†legitimate websites, which gives the illusion of legitimate-enough update windows.
+What is worse is that sometimes, the content of these fake update pop-ups is actually distributed through legitimate websites, which gives the illusion of legitimate-enough update windows.

-According to users’ reports,¬†the fake Adobe Flash Update often takes¬†over your search engine, pop-ups various ad windows or slows down your computer.
+According to users, the malware often takes over your search engine, pop-ups various ad windows or slows down your computer.

 - Always download the software directly from Adobe’s official website, and never follow links in pop-ups or emails.

 - When installing the software/ the update, allow your computer to automatically perform the action for you.